-Program Announcement To DOE National Laboratories LAB 01-22
+Program Announcement To DOE National Laboratories LAB 02-22

-Integrated Assessment of Global Climate Change Research
+Integrated Assessment of Climate Change Research

-The Office of Biological and Environmental Research (OBER) of the Office of Science (SC), U.S. Department of Energy (DOE), hereby announces interest in receiving proposals for the Integrated Assessment of Global Climate Change Program.
-This announcement is a follow on to six previous announcements.
-The program funds research that contributes to integrated assessment of global climate change, in particular, research to develop and improve methods and tools that focus on specialized topics of special importance to integrated assessments.
-The research program supports the Department's Global Change Research Program, the U.S. Global Change Research Program, and the Administration's goals to understand, model, and assess the effects of increasing greenhouse gas levels in the atmosphere and within that framework to evaluate the economic costs and predicted responses to options that would mitigate the long term rise in greenhouse gases.
+The Office of Biological and Environmental Research (OBER) of the Office of Science (SC), U.S. Department of Energy (DOE), hereby announces interest in receiving proposals for the Integrated Assessment of Climate Change Research Program.
+This notice is a follow on to previous notices published in the Federal Register.
+The program funds research that contributes to integrated assessment of climate change, and in particular, research to develop and improve methods and tools that focus on specialized topics of importance to integrated assessments.
+The research program supports the Administration's Climate Change Research activities and the U.S. Global Change Research Program goals to understand, model, and assess the effects of increasing greenhouse gas concentrations in the atmosphere.
+The program supports research to evaluate the economic costs and predicted responses to options that would mitigate the long-term increase in carbon dioxide and other greenhouse gases.